ChainAgnostic/CAIPs/CAIPs/caip-295.md

 ### Messaging APIs

-Browser Extensions make use of events with `window.dispatchEvent` and `window.addEventListener` which will be necessary for publishing and listening messages, respectively, between the Blockchain Library used by the Decentralized Application to communicate with the Wallet Provider.
+Browser Extensions make use of events with `window.postMessage` and `window.addEventListener` which will be necessary for publishing and listening messages, respectively, between the Blockchain Library used by the Decentralized Application to communicate with the Wallet Provider.

 This provides the foundation for any Wallet Provider to interface with a Decentralized Application using a Blockchain Library which implements this standard.